bimdata/documentation-old/doc_sphinx/guide/security.rst

 Where is my BIMData hosted?
 ===========================

-Your BIMData data and BIMData.io infrastructure are hosted by OVH.
+Your BIMData data and BIMData.io infrastructure are hosted in France by OVH.
+Files (DMS and IFCs) are stored with `OVH Object Storage`_

 How often are backups made?
 ============================